mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ## Configuration settings

 Written in YAML.
-Below are in dotted notation, but can be written in YAML dictionaries.
+Below are in dotted notation, but can be written as YAML dictionaries.

 The following `elasticsearch.yml` are worth noting - but there are many mode.